 - Extreme climatic conditions involving very cold and hot temperatures.

-- Excessive stress and involvement in multiple activities at the same time.
+- Multi-tasking – Involvement in multiple activities at the same time

 Bringing the balance back and pacifying aggravation ailments